DLQF/Dataism/content/_index.md

       text: |
         <br>

-        EEstablished in 2024, The Dataism Lab at Virginia Tech is an interdisciplinary hub focused on advancing Quantitative Finance and Econometrics through cutting-edge technologies.
+        Established in 2024, The Dataism Lab at Virginia Tech is an interdisciplinary hub focused on advancing Quantitative Finance and Econometrics through cutting-edge technologies.
 Our mission centers on exploring AI/Machine Learning, Big Data, and High Performance Computing (HPC) for transformative applications in this field.

 #  - block: collection
 #    content: